Synonym(s)

 Clinical featuresThis section has been translated automatically.

-- decrease of the skin turgor
+- Decrease of skin turgor

-- Pruritus senilis (itching due to dryness of the integument)
+- pruritus senilis (itching due to dryness of the integument)

-- Desiccation eczema
+- Exsiccation eczema

 - Actinic elastosis (combination effect - intrinsic+extrinsic involution)

-- Cutis laxa syndrome
+- Cutis-laxa syndrome

 - Blepharochalasis